-A Project Management Unit (PMU), to be established for day-to-day project planning, management, supervision, and M&E, will also be responsible for identification of the E&S risks and impacts of project activities including monitoring and reporting on ESF implementation.
-It is expected that PMU will mobilize Communication and Safeguards Focal Points at national and subnational levels.

-In each of the six Project provinces, the Provincial Agriculture and Forestry Office (PAFO), or concerned provincial agency, will appoint a Project Provincial Coordinator (PPC) who will coordinate Project implementation in respective project provinces.
+- 12. A Project Management Unit (PMU), to be established for day-to-day project planning, management, supervision, and M&E, will also be responsible for identification of the E&S risks and impacts of project activities including monitoring and reporting on ESF implementation.
+A Communication, Environmental and Social Officer is already on board since July 2024.
+While, most of Environmental and Social Focal Points at province and district levels are established. - 13.
+In each of the seven Project provinces, the Provincial Agriculture and Forestry Office (PAFO), or concerned provincial agency, will appoint a Project Provincial Coordinator (PPC) who will coordinate Project implementation in respective project provinces.
 PPC is based in the capital of each Project province (within existing RRPM provincial office), and is responsible for facilitating the operation of district teams.
 The PPC reports to the Provincial Vice-Governor and keeps PAFO and relevant agencies informed of status of Project implementation.
 The PPC will attend annual meetings, including the meetings held by the PMU or MAF and may be invited to attend some district meetings to discuss and provide strategic advice to resolve operational issues that may emerge.